 Conditions of entry:

-Entry into Hungary is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic

 The government of Hungary has imposed these measures to reduce the spread of COVID-19: